 Meal & Rest Breaks

-Kowalski Employment Law Corporation has represented clients with a wide range of claims and defenses under the California Labor Code, such as unpaid overtime, improper meal and rest break periods, inaccurate wage statements, violation of minimum wage laws, unlawful deductions, waiting time penalties, failure to maintain records, pay period violations, and more.
+Kowalski Employment Law Corporation has represented clients with a wide range of claims and defenses under the California Labor Code, such as unpaid overtime, improper meal and rest break periods, inaccurate wage statements, violation of minimum wage laws, unlawful deductions, waiting time penalties, failure to maintain records, pay period violations, failure to reimburse business expenses, and more.

 If you believe the California Labor Code, Fair Labor Standards Act (FLSA), Department of Labor Standards Enforcement (DLSE), or another federal or state law has been violated, please contact us immediately to further discuss your employment and legal options available.

 California recognizes the employer-employee relationship as "at-will," meaning that an employer can terminate your job with no-cause or just-cause, unless there is a contract.
 However, an employer cannot terminate, demote, refuse to hire an employee for an illegal reason.
 Instances where an employer has wrongfully terminated based on an unlawful reason are when it is based on race, religion, physical and mental disability, sex, gender, ancestry, color, national origin, medical condition, sexual orientation, marital status, age, and more.

 Also, an employer has retaliated against its employee when it takes an adverse action on the covered individual because of their engagement in a protected activity.
 Protected activities include, but are not limited to, opposing unlawful practices and/or discrimination, participating in discrimination proceedings, requesting accommodations, taking a leave of absence to attend to family and medical needs.